09 Jan Reasonable Compensation and the S Corp Owner

 A reasonable level of compensation is generally considered to be the cost of employing someone else to perform services at like enterprises.

 The Taxpayer’s financial performance exceeds that of its industry by 4- to 5-fold – a remarkable achievement.
-The Service contends that it is unlikely that the Taxpayer would be able to replace the owner with an employee delivering the same performance for the same pay level as the owner.
+The Service contends that it is unlikely that the Taxpayer could replace the Owner with an employee delivering the same performance for the same pay level as the Owner.

-Normalization of the Taxpayer’s financial performance to align with the industry would provide a reasonable estimate of market compensation for the owner.
-In normalizing the Taxpayer’s performance, the Taxpayer’s ordinary business income is reduced to be in line with the industry.
-The amount of reduction is added to the owner’s reported compensation as additional remuneration for the owner’s services for the tax year 2020 below.
+Normalization of the Taxpayer’s financial performance to align with the industry would provide a reasonable estimate of market compensation for the Owner.
+In normalizing the Taxpayer’s performance, the Taxpayer’s ordinary business income is reduced to align with the industry.
+The amount of reduction is added to the Owner’s reported compensation as additional remuneration for the Owner’s services for the tax year 2020 below.